jhpyle/docassemble/about.md

 allows [Python packages] to be installed either as .zip files, through the cloning of [GitHub] repositories, or through installation from [PyPI].

+### More than a traditional guided interview

+**docassemble** opens up a wide variety of possibilities for what can be expected from an interview.
+It enables:

+* **Multi-user interviews** The [roles] feature allows for multiple interviewees.
+For example, in an legal advice application, the client could answer questions, and then the attorney could review those answers, make a legal judgment, and then the client would receive the legal advice.
+In a divorce application, both spouses could answer questions about their situation, and the interview could suggest a compromise.
+* **Interview sessions spanning months** **docassemble** interviews do not have to end the day the interviewee starts the interview.
+The interview and its answers can persist for months, and the interview could guide the interviewee through a long legal process.
+The interview can [check in] on an hourly, daily, weekly, or monthly basis for the purpose of checking on-line dockets or sending e-mails.
+For example, in a divorce application, the interview could produce a divorce petition and then check in with the user five days later to make sure service of process was carried out.
+Then the interview could check in months later to offer to help with the next stage of the divorce process.
+* **Code that runs in the background** By bringing the full power of [Python] into an interview, **docassemble** enables interviews to conduct factual research on behalf of users.
+For example, the interview could take the user's name and address and then web-scrape information about the user's court case from the court's on-line docket.
+It could download the complaint in the user's case, use optical character recognition to extract the allegations, and ask the user to respond to each allegation.
+It could take an assembled document that the user has signed and electronically file it in court.
+If any of these processes takes a long time to run, the interview will not need to make the user wait for the process to complete.
+**docassemble** allows tasks to be placed into a task queue and [run in the background].
+While the user is busy answering other questions, the server can be hard at work conducting time-intensive operations.
+* **APIs for your interview** Interviews can be started with URLs that contain [embedded answers] to particular questions.
+A third party application can interact with an ongoing interview by [sending information] to the interview, possibly changing interview answers.
+It can also [extract] information from the interview, such as a [JSON] representation of particular user answers, or an assembled PDF file.

+### Fuzzy logic

+**docassemble** interviews can use [machine learning] to process user input.
+Your interviews can become "smarter" over time as the machine learning models are trained to associate particular user input with particular concepts.

 ### Secure